mjbuckley/risk-dice-roller/notes.md

 ### Future Enhancements

+- I should probably add back a Web App Manifest (manifest.json).
+I removed it because I thought it was only needed when using service workers and a more fully implemented progressive web app setup, but it is also useful in other cases, like saving site to a cell home screen.
 - Current mobile styling is fine but could be improved.
 - Not sure if I like the spot that the app scrolls to when there are results.
 If the results are long enough then it isn't obvious to the user that they are still on the same page as the form.
 Maybe scroll somewhere else or at least give a visual clue that they are on the same page.

+### Running Site Locally

+Running the site locally using ```npm start``` works fine.
+However, running the built site locally using serve has issues.
+To simulate how GitHub pages works, you would run ```serve build``` (note that CRA user guide says ```serve -s build```, but this is to simulate servers that are able to redirect all requests to index.html, but ghpages doesn't, hence the dropped -s).
+However, because GitHub serves from a subdirectory, the paths for all the cs and js is prefixed with that url and therefore they don't load properly when running build locally.
+There is probably a setting in serve to get around this, but just noting to be aware of.
+Also, you can always temporarily remove the homepage section from package.json and everything works fine.